AreRex14/www-sigfstm/README.md

 - Git

 ### Want to contribute?
-Hey, we have written a documentation specifically about contribution in this repository wiki page.
-Have a [look](404)
+Hey, we have written a documentation specifically about contribution ~~in this repository wiki page.~~ Have a [look](404) (Opss, we are not going to use wiki page for the time being) You can create markdown file to contribute in Documentation.

 ### FAQ?